 The General Collection, which includes monographs, serials, and microfilm, is on open shelves and may be browsed or retrieved by the reader.
 General books may be used in either reading room or in other public areas of the Library.
 They may not be removed from the Library building.

 The Library allows the use of laptops, but does not permit the use of any portable imaging devices such as scanners.
-Readers who bring a laptop may connect directly to the internet in the Ahmanson Reading Room if their computer is configured for Ethernet connections and they provide their own Ethernet cable (standard Ethernet patch cable for an RJ45 connection).
-There is wireless access in the Reference Reading Room and the adjacent Readers’ Lounge.
+There is wireless internet access in the Ahmanson Reading Room, Rothenberg Reading Room and Donno Reader’s Lounge.
 Several computer terminals are located throughout the library for readers to access the Internet, the online catalog and other electronic databases available through The Huntington.
-There is no word processing software available on public terminals.
+Computers located in the Copy Center also offer word processing software and additional multimedia tools.

 Interlibrary Loan Services

 The Library offers readers an interlibrary loan service which may be used to procure materials from other institutions or to verify whether materials are held by libraries in the vicinity of their home or other institutions.
 Materials borrowed from other libraries must be used onsite and may not be removed from the Library building.
 Please inquire in the Reader Services Department to use this service.
 The Huntington does not lend library materials.

 Onsite Photograph and Reproduction Requests